-To set the security level, create or edit a giveaway, then under Basic Information, you will see the Security options.
+To set the security level, create or edit a giveaway, then under Basic Info, you will see the Security options.
 There are the 5 levels you can choose from:

 This option uses no email validation and no fingerprinting.
 You are turning off the advanced anti-spam system.
 Note: you can still block duplicate IP addresses and have auto-captcha triggered.